ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 iS

 **Image Description:**
-The image layout features a woman sitting in the center-right, surrounded by stacks of folded and rolled fabric in various colors and patterns.
-She is holding a piece of blue fabric with a white star pattern, resembling a flag.
-The background includes neatly arranged piles of colorful textiles on shelves or makeshift stands.
-The woman herself is dressed in a patterned outfit and a black headscarf.
+The image shows a woman seated in a fabric shop or market stall surrounded by stacks of folded colorful fabrics.
+The background and sides are filled with neatly piled bolts of fabric in a variety of bright colors and patterns, arranged vertically on racks or shelves.
+The woman is holding up a piece of blue fabric with a large white star and part of another white shape visible, which resembles the flag of Somalia.
+She is wearing a patterned dress and a black headscarf.
+The setting appears to be informal, likely a local market or small business.

-Key elements:
-- The woman seated centrally-right, holding blue and white fabric.
-- Multiple stacks of fabric around her, displaying a wide variety of colors and designs.
-- The setting appears to be a market or a workshop, with fabrics arranged for sale or display.
-- No visible text is present in the image.

-This scene appears to illustrate textile trade or craftsmanship, possibly highlighting economic development or informal sector activities as part of an annual development report.
+There is no visible text in the image.
+The focus is on the woman and the fabrics around her, highlighting textile trade or local commerce, which is a common element in development reports showcasing economic activities or livelihoods.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p40_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a simple graphic representation of a page corner being curled or folded over from the top-right corner, revealing the backside of the page.
-The front of the page is black, and the curled corner is white with a subtle gradient shading that gives the appearance of a three-dimensional fold.
+The image shows a graphic of a single page that appears to be partially curled or folded at the top-right corner, revealing the back side of the page.
+The page itself is blank and white with no visible text, images, or other content.
+The background surrounding the page is completely black, which makes the white page and the curled corner stand out prominently.

-There is no visible text or other key elements in the image.
-The design suggests a page-turn or page-flip effect, which could be symbolic of moving forward or revealing new information, fitting for an annual development report theme.
+Key elements:
+- White page
+- Top-right corner of the page is curled/folded, exposing the back side of the page (also white)
+- Solid black background
+- No text or imagery on the page

+This image might be used as a design element or placeholder in a report, possibly symbolizing the start of a new section or an invitation to turn the page.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p40_img2.png)